-Ever since the use of range hood vent, you will agree with me that coking has been more fun and your kitchen cleaner.
+Ever since the use of range hood vent, you will agree with me that cooking has been more fun and your kitchen cleaner.
 The numerous benefits this device gives will make you want to have it and know how to install a range hood vent through your ceiling.

 Aside from the fact that it avoids the collection of blubber on your kitchen cabinet, it also helps to expel awful cooking smell.